 My stainless GSR came with a flash suppressor installed.
 It also came with a stainless thread protector.
 I removed the flash suppressor, and installed the thread protector, resulting in the gun being about 2″ shorter.
 I haven’t shot it under darkened conditions yet, but I will reinstall the suppressor if it is a problem shooting.

 Part of the Cooper definition of a scout rifle is a low powered forward mounted optic.
 I chose the Leupold FX II 2.5X28 mounted forward of the receiver.on the GSRs Picatinny rail.
 The forward mount is controversial, some people like it others hate it.
 I like it.
 I think that the people that don’t like it don’t like it cause they are used to the closer mounted scopes, don’t value or have issues with the two eyes opened concept.
 I like it because for me it is fast to get on sight and target.
 It has the added benefit of keeping the receiver clear.
+The problem is the line of sight using the high see through mounts can cause the shooter to get a chin weld over a much prefered cheek weld while aiming and shooting

 The Scout concept is about one gun for all purposes.
 I don’t know if there is any such thing.
 There are some things the GSR excels in others that it isn’t going to be the right equipment.